Lawrence Welk: Legacy

 Welk's band continues to appear in a dedicated theater in Branson, Missouri.
 In addition, the television show has been repackaged for broadcast on PBS stations, with updates from show performers appearing as wraparounds where the original shows had commercial breaks.
 The repackaged shows are broadcast at roughly the same Saturday night time slot as the original ABC shows, and special longer rebroadcasts are often shown during individual stations' fund-raising periods.
 These repackaged shows are produced by the Oklahoma Educational Television Authority.

 The "Live Lawrence Welk Show" makes annual concert tours across the United States and Canada, featuring stars from the television series, including Ralna English, Mary Lou Metzger, Gail Farrell, and Anacani.

-In popular culture

-The comedy show Saturday Night Live had a recurring sketch during the late 2000s and early 2010s, in which Welk was portrayed by Fred Armisen.

 Books by Welk

-All of Welks books are coauthored by, or written in conjunction with, Bernice McGeehan and published by Prentice Hall, except where indicated:
+All of Welk's books are coauthored by, or written in conjunction with, Bernice McGeehan and published by Prentice Hall, except where indicated: